komali2/blog/content/posts/trip-to-monterey.md

 The evening was our typical - hide in the hotel with piles of snacks, abuse our TV until we can get the HDMI plugged in, and play videogames.
 Incidentally, our hotel was the cheapest in the area available on short notice, and was perfectly adequate.
 It was the [Stargazer Inn and Suites](https://goo.gl/maps/jNdcqY4KzNr).

+### Kayak Tour
+Day 2's primary activity was a kayak tour.
+We went with [Monterey Bay Kayak Tours](https://www.montereybaykayaks.com/) and got their 2.5 hour guided tour Monterey Tour at 60$ a person.
+It turned out to be the perfect option, as right at the end of 2.5 hours we were frozen and exhausted, but well entertained.
+It involved a small group of three, with two tour guides, paddling around the docks.
+There was a surprising amount of sea life to see, including Sea Lions (we saw one with a gnarly shark bite), Seals, Sea Otters (we saw a mother floating around with her pup on her tummy!), and various underwater critters like sea stars.
+Unfortunately, the waves were too powerful to get out to Cannery row, but the guides kept us well entertained with their knowledge of the various critters.

+We got dunked at the end of the kayaking ride, so after regrouping at the hotel, it was dinner at [Old Fisherman's Grotto](https://goo.gl/maps/fJBMxkUTXMS2).
+The place has a strict "no kids" policy, which was refreshing after the aquarium.
+Food was good, views were fantastic - large windows overlooking the bay.
+Dessert was surprisingly ghastly for how good the dinner was.

+One more night in the hotel and a drive home Monday morning.
+The perfect 3 day weekend - though it probably could have been done in 2, an objective was to relax and recuperate anyway.
+There's a quite more we could have done there - excellent restaurants and bakeries in hour-drive-away Big Sur were recommended to us, and we missed all of the hikes the area is relatively famous for.
+I feel Tammy and
+I will probably be heading down south again soon to further our goal of enjoying as much as the region as possible before moving on.